High volumes for long periods, overheating, driver malfunctions, and miss-treating your speakers will all cause your speakers to become blown.

 Dust caps that have been pushed inwards create some nasty noises and can cause damage to the drivers behind.
-Here is a useful video on how to fix this issue.
+Here is a helpful video on how to fix this issue.

-A way to fix your speakers if they have no power going to them is changing the plugin the fuse; you will need to make sure the new fuse is the same as the old when replacing.
+A way to fix your speakers if they have no power is to change the plugin the fuse; you will need to make sure the new fuse is the same as the old when replacing.

-And if these don’t work, we would advise heading over to google and taking a look at local repair shops that are well-reviewed.
-They will know what they are talking about and can be sure to help you with any monitor issues.
+And if these don’t work, we would advise heading over to google and looking at local repair shops that are well-reviewed.
+They will know what they are talking about and can help you with any monitor issues.

 How Can I Avoid Breaking My Monitors?

-- One of the best ways to avoid breaking your monitors is always to keep an eye on the level that is going into them and find a level that is comfortable for your ears and the monitors.
+- One of the best ways to avoid breaking your monitors is always to keep an eye on the level going into them and find a comfortable level for your ears and the monitors.